 SPECIFIC PRODUCT DISCLOSURES & AGREEMENTS [Back to top]

 In order to transfer funds into or out of your accounts using your ATM Card, it must be properly validated and you must have a Personal Identification Number (PIN).
 The total amount of withdrawals may not exceed $500 per day, including both cash withdrawals and point-of-sale purchases.
-The card may be used at any ATM location accepting SHAZAM, Cirrus and all other regional networks available to SHAZAM users.
+The card may be used at any ATM location accepting Accel, Cirrus and all other regional networks available to Accel users.

 The following limitations apply for your Community State Bank Debit Card: